-- Following the documentation established by your group, encode a short text.
+- Following the guidelines established by your group, encode a short text.
 Be particularly attentive to any tensions you note between the framework established by your project’s standards and the specifics of your own text.

 - Use the “comment” function very liberally to explain the choices you make as you encode your text, to note complexities as described above, and to point out any information or analysis that you are not able to capture through markup alone.
 The comments are your best opportunity to demonstrate the thought that you put into encoding your text (and to make it clear that any potentially unusual aspects of your encoding are the result of deliberation), so please be as detailed as possible in commenting on the work that you do.

 - Write a brief introduction to your encoded text (500 to 800 words).
 In this introduction, you can discuss the decisions you made in encoding your text, reflect on any significant aspects of the text you noticed as part of the encoding process (especially those that weren’t evident just on reading your text), and talk about any challenges you faced or any textual phenomena you weren’t able to represent through encoding.
 You will likely have addressed many of these issues directly in the comments of your encoded file, but this is your chance to unpack them in some greater detail and to offer more synthesized description of your encoded edition.
 You should also reflect on how your encoding work has changed or informed your understanding of the Tempest, as well as how your document connects with specific passage(s) in the Tempest.

 Send your materials by email by the end of the day on Friday, October 19th.
 These include:

 - Your encoded TEI file, including your comments on the encoding decisions that you made

 - The 500 to 800 word introduction to your text (as a Word file, PDF, or Google Doc)

-- Your documentation (as a Word file, PDF, or Google Doc)
+- Your editorial declaration (as a Word file, PDF, or Google Doc)